 Many small businesses are simply not equipped to deal with the financial losses associated with liability lawsuits.
 Even if the courts ultimately rule in your company’s favor, your legal defense fees alone can cost thousands of dollars.
-That is why it is so important that your Port Huron business insurance portfolio include general liability insurance as well as any other liability coverage options that are appropriate for your industry and business model.
-Liability insurance shields your business from significant losses by covering associated legal defense fees, court costs and financial damages.
+That is why it is so important that your Port Huron business insurance portfolio includes general liability insurance as well as any other liability coverage options that are appropriate for your industry and business model.
+Liability insurance shields your business from significant losses by covering associated legal defense fees, court costs, and financial damages.
 Your independent insurance agent can further explain the benefits of the following:

 - Premises Liability Insurance: This covers the costs associated with property damage, injuries or illnesses suffered by third parties as a result of an accident that occurs on your business property.
 It is included as part of your policy’s general liability coverage.

 - Product Liability Insurance: This provides coverage if a product your business produces, sells or promotes causes damage, injuries or illnesses to others and a liability lawsuit is lodged against your business.
 This is also included in your policy’s general liability coverage.

 - Errors and Omissions Insurance: This is professional liability insurance that covers individuals in professional positions against lawsuits that may stem due to professional mistakes, such as errors in judgment or failure to act in a timely manner.
 Medical malpractice insurance is one example of professional liability coverage, but there are specific policies that cover a wide range of professions.

 There are additional types of liability coverage that may be a good fit for your business.
 Some examples include pollution liability insurance, employment practices liability insurance and commercial vehicle liability insurance.
 Your agent can identify your company’s specific exposures and make appropriate coverage recommendations to mitigate these risks.